siakhooi/shed/src/md/shed.1.md

 ~/.shed/init.d/shed-kubeconfig-use/
 : user defined scripts that will be executed when shed kubeconfig is set by **shed-kubeconfig-use**.

+~/.shed/kubectl-config
+: kube config files that will be added to environment variable $KUBECONFIG on by **shed-init**.

 # ENVIRONMENT VARIABLES
 SHED_CONFIG_HOME
 : Home directory for **shed** config files, default to $HOME/.shed